New: morning proactivity checks

 <project>

-- active ask: tighten product claims to Claude Code + Codex only
+- active ask: make product wording match Claude Code + Codex only

 </project>